aoancea/course-oop/README.md

 ### Polymorphism
- * Polymorphism means many-shapes
+ * Polymorphism means "many shapes"
  * A single method with a given name can behave differently depending on the type of the object on which it is called
  * The question that we need to ask here is:
- * How does this language let you treat related objects in a similar way?
+ * How does this feature let you treat related objects in a similar way?

 #### Going further
  * We talked in the previous chapter about the business requiring an order to be populated with the selected products